projectcalico/calico/docs/GettingStarted.md

 By default, profiles are configured so that their members can communicate with one another, but workloads in other profiles cannot reach them.
 B and D are in their own profiles so shouldn't be able to ping anyone else.

-Finally, to clean everything up (without doing a `vagrant destroy`), you can run

-    sudo ./calicoctl reset

 ## IPv6
 To connect your containers with IPv6, first make sure your Docker hosts each have an IPv6 address assigned.